Nolan Jones Player Props: Rockies vs. Nationals

-Nolan Jones -- .219 average over his past 10 games -- will be in action for the Colorado Rockies against the Washington Nationals, with Trevor Williams on the hill, on July 25 at 7:05 PM ET.
+Nolan Jones -- with an on-base percentage of .222 in his past 10 games, 129 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Washington Nationals, with Jake Irvin on the hill, on July 26 at 12:05 PM ET.

-He notched a home run while going 2-for-4 in his last game against the Nationals.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 Nolan Jones Game Info & Props vs. the Nationals